***Updated: August 15, 2019***

 Launched on October 13, 2011, Litecoin or “LTC” took a while to gain in popularity and only became known during the great “cryptocurrency gold rush” of 2017.
-Once the world’s attention was on “Alt Coins” it was quickly adopted by online casinos as a solid alternative to Bitcoin deposits if you wanted to use crypto but not BTC.
+Once the world’s attention was firmly on “Alt Coins” it was quickly adopted by online casinos as a solid alternative to Bitcoin deposits for those who wanted to use crypto but not BTC.

-Every type of Alt Coin will usually have many things in common with one another and Litecoin is of course no different.
-It’s a peer-to-peer currency that is exchanged over the internet almost instantly, with very minimal fees for both those who are sending it and those who are receiving it.
-Also, it is “open source” meaning that no one company or person controls it so it’s truly a global payment network that is completely decentralized and unmonitored by central authorities.
+All of them will usually have many things in common with one another and this is of course no different.
+It’s a peer-to-peer currency exchanged over the internet almost instantly, imposing minimal fees for both senders and receivers.
+Also, it is “open source” meaning that no one company or person controls it so it’s truly a completely decentralized global payment network and unmonitored by central authorities.

-Litecoin was first released through an open source client on GitHub by Charlie Lee, who has a very impressive resume with previous positions at Google and Coinbase, where he worked as an engineer.
-A short two years later in November 2013, the aggregate value of LTC leaped 100% in just 24 hours, reaching a $1 billion market capitalization – the new crypto had officially “arrived”.
+Litecoin was initially released through an open source client on GitHub by Charlie Lee, who has an extremely impressive resume with previous positions at Google and Coinbase, where he worked as an engineer.
+A short two years later in November 2013, the aggregate value leaped 100% in just 24 hours, reaching a $1 billion market capitalization – the new kid on the block had officially “arrived”.

-The other historical month for Litecoin was May 2017 when it became the first of the Top 5 (by market cap) Cryptocurrencies to adopt Segregated Witness, and then immediately after that it enjoyed the first Lightning Network transaction ever completed, transferring 0.00000001 LTC from Zürich to San Francisco in under 1 second.
-With excellent industry support, robust trade volume, and abundant liquidity, Litecoin has proven itself to be one of the better coins out there today and a valid medium of commerce.
+The other historical month for this rookie was May 2017 when it became the first of the Top 5 Cryptocurrencies (by market cap) to adopt Segregated Witness.
+It then immediately facilitated the first-ever Lightning Network transaction ever completed, sending 0.00000001 LTC from Zürich to San Francisco in under 1 second.
+With excellent industry support, robust trade volume, and abundant liquidity, it has proven itself to be one of the better options out there today and a valid medium of commerce.

 How to Deposit at Online Casinos with Litecoin

-As with any online account, but especially crypto, do not lose your login details.
-If you do, you will never be able to access your wallet again because there isn’t a reset procedure that you can initiate.
-It’s a totally anonymous account that’s untraceable, which is of course one of the main strengths that people like about it.
-However, it is advisable not to have too much money in your wallet at any one time in case you do in fact lose your password – make sure to write it down and keep it by your computer.
+As with any account, but especially in this situtation, do not lose the login details.
+If this happens it is impossible to ever access the wallet again since there isn’t a reset procedure that can be initiated.
+It’s a totally anonymous profile that’s untraceable, which is of course a major plus for those that love it.
+Therefore, it’s advisable not to keep too much money in a wallet in case the password is lost and make sure to write it down and know where it is.

 The Pros and Cons of Litecoin

-There are many pros with Litecoin since it is the 3rd most-listed Alt Coin after BTC and ETH at all of the major exchanges.
-One of its main strengths is that it has faster transaction speeds than other cryptocurrencies, making it more useful for smaller transactions, with the confirmations coming more quickly to complete the process.
+There are many pros of Litecoin as it is the 3rd most-listed Alt Coin after BTC and ETH at all of the major exchanges.
+One of its main strengths is its faster transaction speeds compared to its competitors, making it more useful for smaller sums with the confirmations coming quicker to complete the process.

-With these faster “block creation” times the amount of time between blocks is so small, more miners (the people who facilitate the transactions and make the blocks) get the opportunity to mine a larger number of blocks, thus earning more rewards for their efforts.
-These rewards should therefore be theoretically better-distributed among the community and, by extension, should make LTC even more decentralized than its competitors.
+Due to these faster “block creations” the amount of time between them is so small, additional miners (the people who facilitate everything and fabricate the blocks) get the opportunity to mine a larger number, thus earning increased rewards for their efforts.
+This remuneration should therefore be theoretically better-distributed among the community and by extension, make it more decentralized than its competitors.

-There are no real cons with Litecoin to speak of, however, one of it’s weaker points is that the block creation time is so fast that it occasionally results in the creation of more detached or “orphaned” blocks.
-This simply means that as you go along the production chain, miners sometimes don’t finish all of the steps needed to complete a transaction, leading to slower processing times.
-Which is obviously quite ironic since a main strength of LTC is that it has the inherent quality of being lightning-fast, as was just explained above.
+There aren’t really any cons to speak of, although one of it’s weaker points is that the creation time is so fast that it occasionally results in the birth of more detached or “orphaned” blocks.
+This simply means that as the production chain is followed, miners sometimes don’t finish all of the steps needed to finish a transfer and this leads to slower processing times.
+This is obviously quite ironic since one of its strengths is the inherent quality of travelling at the speed of lightning.

-Other than that, the main restriction with Litecoin, and all cryptos in general, is that unless you can find a crypto ATM, you have to transfer back and forth between your personal accounts and wallets in order to move money around.
-However, almost 60% of all existing crypto ATMs support LTC which is higher than both Ethereum (45%) and Bitcoin Cash (33%), so once you find a machine you should be good to go.
+The other primary restriction with this and all coins in general, is that unless a crypto ATM can be found it’s necessary to move the balance back and forth between personal accounts and wallets in order to move funds around.
+However, almost 60% of all in circulation support LTC which is higher than both Ethereum (45%) and Bitcoin Cash (33%) so a supported machine should be fairly easy to find.

 Litecoin VS. Bitcoin

-Although they are similar in many ways, there are definitely some important differences between Litecoin and Bitcoin, and depending on which factors you choose to place more value on there will be one that’s better suited to your needs.
-As mentioned above, with LTC there are faster transaction times compared to BTC, coming in at 25% of the time at 2.5 minutes VS. 10 minutes, so those concerned with speed may have their answer.
+There are definitely some important differences between Litecoin and Bitcoin even though they are similar in numerous ways and depending on which factors are valued, one will be better suited for certain situations.
+As mentioned, it’s faster than BTC, coming in at 25% of the time at 2.5 minutes VS. 10 minutes, so anyone concerned with speed has a solution.

-Litecoin and Bitcoin are nearly identical from a technical standpoint, with the latter having a script in its “proof-of-work algorithm”.
-This is a sequential memory-hard function requiring asymptotically more memory than an algorithm which is not memory-hard, making things more complicated and expensive than mining for BTC.
-This obviously leads to generally higher fees for Bitcoin transactions.
+The two are nearly identical from a technical standpoint, with the latter having a script in its “proof-of-work algorithm”.
+This is a sequential memory-hard function requiring more asymptotically memory than an algorithm which is not hard.
+Thus things are increasingly complex and expensive when mining for BTC, obviously leading to generally higher fees.

-There is an inherent stereotype with LTC however, and once the industry took off and Alt Coins became popular, BTC was anointed by early adopters as the “gold standard” of crypto while Litecoin was given 2nd place and considered to be an “everyday currency” that would be used for smaller online transactions.
+There is an inherent stereotype with LTC that was popularized during the ascent of Alt Coins due to BTC being anointed by early adopters as the “gold standard” of crypto.
+Meanwhile the former was given 2nd place and considered to be an “everyday currency” that would solely be used to move smaller sums.
 Although those designations are certainly true today, it’s impossible to know what the future has in store for either of them.

 Best USA Online Casinos for Litecoin

-There still aren’t that many options when it comes to USA online casinos who accept Litecoin as a deposit and withdrawal method, but there are a few select ones who do have it listed in their cashier.
-These websites have been professionally reviewed by our team of experts and they’ve all proven themselves to be 100% trustworthy.
+There still aren’t too many options when it comes to USA online casinos who accept Litecoin as a deposit and withdrawal method, but a few select ones do list it in their cashier.
+These destinations have been professionally reviewed by our team of experts and proven themselves to be 100% trustworthy.

-Most of the Deck Media network of sites accepts Litecoin, however, they only offer table games and slots and don’t have a sportsbook like BetOnline or GTbets, and out of those two only BOL has a poker room.
-Therefore, due to their numerous gambling products and strong reputation in the industry, we have to say that BetOnline is the best USA casino for Litecoin and they are our #1 recommended website for this particular cryptocurrency.
+Most of the Deck Media network of sites accepts it, however, they simply offer table games and slots and don’t have a sportsbook like BetOnline or GTbets, and out of those two only BOL has a poker room.
+Therefore, due to their numerous gambling products and strong reputation in the industry, they are the overall #1 recommendation for this particular coin.